Inheritance tax and gifting money

 If you’re considering gifting any assets, particularly transfer of a property, you’ll need to seek legal advice to make sure it’s done properly.
 The Law Society has produced detailed guidelines for solicitors on gifts of property and their implications for long-term care.
 Make sure that any solicitor you speak to is aware of these guidelines.

-You can give your home to your children – or someone else – even while you’re still living in it.
-But there are ...
+You can give your home to your children, even while you’re still living in it.
+But be aware of the complex rules.